V-Ghost/VulkanoDB/README.md

-# VulkanoDB 🚀
+# TarmacEngine 🚀

-**VulkanoDB** is a next-generation, memory-native, ACID-compliant database optimized for real-time data ingestion, streaming analytics, and semantic querying.
-Designed from the ground up for speed, scalability, and developer ergonomics, VulkanoDB enables constant-time ingestion, low-latency querying, and intelligent data routing between memory and disk.
+**TarmacEngine** is a next-generation, memory-native, ACID-compliant database optimized for real-time data ingestion, streaming analytics, and semantic querying.
+Designed from the ground up for speed, scalability, and developer ergonomics, TarmacEngine enables constant-time ingestion, low-latency querying, and intelligent data routing between memory and disk.

 ---

-## 🌋 Why VulkanoDB?
+## 🌋 Why TarmacEngine?

 - 🔥 **Memory-Native Ingestion**
   Ultra-fast ingestion into in-memory  with byte-level precision and constant-time write/overwrite.